hrwilly/ma415-final-project/content/about.md

 ## Hannah Willy

-Hannah is a senior from Massachusetts majoring in astronomy and physics with a minor in mathematics.
+Hannah is a senior from Massachusetts majoring in Astronomy and Physics with a minor in Mathematics.

+## Hannah Holbert

+Hannah Holbert is a senior from Pennsylvania majoring in Physics.

+## Benjamin Drinkwater

+Ben is a senior from Massachusetts majoring in Physics.

 <!-- Please leave in the information below -->